divinespear/jpa-schema-gradle-plugin/README.md

 ## Release 0.3

-* Required Gradle 4.x or above.
+* Required Gradle 4.2.1 or above. (for support Java 9)
 * Required JDK 8 or above.
 * No more `output.resourcesDir = output.classesDir` needed.
 * No more `buildscript` dependencies needed.